wieden-kennedy/django-archetype/README.md

 Welcome to django-archetype.
 This project serves as W+K's base django project.
 Please use it to get your django project up and running quickly.
-If you've got improvements or fixes to archetype, send them as a pull request!
+If you've got improvements or fixes to archetype, make a branch, and send them as a pull request!

 Archetype-based project setup